 The editor provides syntax highlighting and autocompletion.
 Both help with the overview of the document source code and troubleshooting.

-Other features it includes are Unicode editor, fast navigation, rotation of PDF viewer, bibliographic database management, jump view structure view, full asymptote support, spell checking, code folding, symbol selection, built-in LaTeX manual, column selection (useful when creating tables), and an unlimited number of snippets.
-Because of UTF-8 can be used with XeLaTeX and luaLaTeX.
+Other features it includes are a Unicode editor, fast navigation, rotation of PDF viewer, bibliographic database management, jump view structure view, full asymptote support, spell checking, code folding, symbol selection, built-in LaTeX manual, column selection (useful when creating tables), and an unlimited number of snippets.
+Because UTF-8 can be used with XeLaTeX and luaLaTeX.

 License Type: Open Source / Freeware, available for Windows 10/8/7, Linux (Ubuntu, openSUSE, Debian, Fedora, Arch Linux), and MacOS X. To provide it with an interface the Qt toolkit has been used.

-License Type- OpenSource cross-platform and one of the best LateX editor available for Windows, Linux (CentOS, Debian, Ubuntu, Fedora, Gentoo, Scientific Linux, openSUSE), MacOS, and FreeBSD.
+License Type- OpenSource cross-platform and one of the best LateX editors available for Windows, Linux (CentOS, Debian, Ubuntu, Fedora, Gentoo, Scientific Linux, openSUSE), MacOS, and FreeBSD.
 It is also available as Appimage for all major Linux Distros.

-It features multi-cursor, Auto-completion, More than 1000 mathematical symbols, Bookmarks, Link overlay, Assistants for images, tables, formulas; Drag & drop support for images and tooltip preview for included images, Table-formatting, Interactive grammar checker; automatic detection of MikTeX, TeX Live, Ghostscript and Standardlatex; built-in support for various LaTeX compilers, index, bibliography and glossary tools, Latexmk, and and more.
+It features multi-cursor, Auto-completion, More than 1000 mathematical symbols, Bookmarks, and Link overlay, Assistants for images, tables, and formulas; Drag & drop support for images and tooltip preview for included images, Table-formatting, Interactive grammar checker; automatic detection of MikTeX, TeX Live, Ghostscript and Standardlatex; built-in support for various LaTeX compilers, index, bibliography and glossary tools, Latexmk, and more.

 Kile has everything a LaTeX editor needs.
-Special features are the live update of the PDF view, which causes a recompilation when changes in the code, Auto-completion of (La)TeX command and the integrated QuickPreview, with which you can limit the PDF view, Inverse and forward search and more.
+Special features are the live update of the PDF view, which causes a recompilation when changes in the code, Auto-completion of (La)TeX command, and the integrated QuickPreview, with which you can limit the PDF view, Inverse and forward search, and more.